-5846/18 + ADD 1 to ADD 5.
+1 5846/18 + ADD 1 to ADD 5.

-- 3. The Economic and Social Committee adopted its opinion on the proposal on 11 July 2018 .
-The Committee of the Regions adopted its opinion on the proposal on 16 May 2018. - 4.
-The European Parliament adopted its first reading position in plenary on 28 March 2019 .
-The report contained 160 amendments to the Commission's proposal. - 5.
-At its meeting on 5 March 2019, the Council agreed on a General approach providing the Presidency with the mandate to pursue negotiations with the European Parliament. - 6.
-Five trilogues took place on 7 October, 22 October, 19 November, 3 December and 18 December.
+- The Economic and Social Committee adopted its opinion on the proposal on 11 July 20182.
+The Committee of the Regions adopted its opinion on the proposal on 16 May 20183. - The European Parliament adopted its first reading position in plenary on 28 March 20194.
+The report contained 160 amendments to the Commission's proposal. - At its meeting on 5 March 2019, the Council agreed on a General approach 5 providing the Presidency with the mandate to pursue negotiations with the European Parliament. - Five trilogues took place on 7 October, 22 October, 19 November, 3 December and 18 December.
 The Presidency proposed revised mandates to Coreper at its meetings on 15 November, 27 November and 18 December 2019.
-In addition to the political trilogues, several technical tripartite meetings were held. - 7.
-On 5 February 2020, the Committee of Permanent Representatives conducted an analysis of the text with a view to agreement and endorsed the final compromise resulting from the trilogues .
+In addition to the political trilogues, several technical tripartite meetings were held. - On 5 February 2020, the Committee of Permanent Representatives conducted an analysis of the text with a view to agreement and endorsed the final compromise resulting from the trilogues 6.
 The endorsed text with renumbered provisions can be found in the Annex to this note. - 8.
 On 18 February 2020, the ENVI Committee of the European Parliament gave its endorsement to the text.
-Subsequently, the same day the Chair of the ENVI Committee sent a letter to the Chair of the Permanent Representatives Committee indicating that, subject to lawyer-linguist verification, he would recommend to the ENVI Committee and the Plenary to adopt Council's position without amendments. - 9.
-In view of the above, the Permanent Representatives Committee is invited to advise the Council to approve the Political agreement on the text of the Drinking Water Directive as set out in the Annex to this note.
+Subsequently, the same day the Chair of the ENVI Committee sent a letter to the Chair of the Permanent Representatives Committee indicating that, subject to lawyer-linguist verification, he would recommend to the ENVI Committee and the Plenary to adopt Council's position without amendments.